7.2.1 Buying, Selling and Leasing Archdiocesan Property

-All property within the archdiocese (i.e., schools, churches, playgrounds, cemeteries, houses, and land) is owned by the archdiocese.
-If a location desires to sell or purchase property, it must be coordinated through the
+All property within the archdiocese (i.e., schools, churches, playgrounds, cemeteries, mortuaries, houses, and land) is owned by the archdiocese.
+If a location desires to sell, purchase or lease property, it must be coordinated through the

 The location must first contact the director of real estate to request the purchase/sale and be prepared to discuss all details and issues.
 The Real Estate Department will investigate the request, research the property, and advise the location of its findings and recommendations.